 - Bradycardia: Slower than normal heart rate (below 60 beats a minute).

 - Body Temperature Dysregulation: Initially, vasodilation and the pooling of blood in the extremities (arms and legs) may cause warm, dry skin.
 Over time, however, hypothermia may develop due to heat loss.

-In order to avoid permanent tissue damage due to insufficient circulation, symptoms of neurogenic shock should be addressed immediately.
+To avoid permanent tissue damage caused by insufficient circulation, symptoms of neurogenic shock should be addressed immediately.
 In the following section, we’ll discuss treatments.

 - IV Fluids.
 IV fluids are the primary treatment for low blood pressure.
 They replenish fluid levels in the veins to help stabilize blood pressure.